AUTHORS

 Forthcoming:

-The Zen of the Dead: The Grateful Dead and the American Pursuit of Enlightenment (Oxford University Press, 2025)
+Dead Dharma: The Grateful Dead and the American Quest for Transcendence (Oxford University Press, 2026)

 Nancy Schoenberger

-A professor of English and Creative Writing at the College of William and Mary, Schoenberger is the author of several books, including New York Times Bestsellers The Fabulous Bouvier Sisters: The Tragic and Glamorous Lives of Jackie and Lee and Furious Love: Elizabeth Taylor, Richard Burton, and the Marriage of the Century with Sam Kashner, and Wayne and Ford: The Films, the Friendship, and the Forging of an American Hero.
+Professor of English and Creative Writing at the College of William & Mary, Nancy Schoenberger is the author of several books, including the New York Times bestsellers The Fabulous Bouvier Sisters: The Tragic and Glamorous Lives of Jackie and Lee and Furious Love: Elizabeth Taylor, Richard Burton, and the Marriage of the Century (with Sam Kashner), as well as Wayne and Ford: The Films, the Friendship, and the Forging of an American Hero.

 Published: